 Market size - Sales estimates for 2019 (the most recent year with available data) shows about $5 billion in revenue.
 If Canada’s marketplace grew as much as Amazon did overall in 2020, then sales could have been around $6-7 billion.
 Canadians like Amazon more than it seems, though.
 Need proof?
 Check out the 4th highest selling online store.
 Yep.

 Prime membership - Amazon has about 2 million Prime members.

 Seller size - Amazon.ca sellers aren’t nearly as big as on Amazon.com, making it much easier to break into the market if you know what you’re doing.

 That depends.
 Are you Canadian?
 Then definitely, yes!

 If you’re a foreigner, where are you at in your business development?
 If you’re a brand new seller, stay focused on your home country first.
 Make sure you’ve got your supply chain figured out, your listings fully optimized, and you understand how to run effective ad campaigns.
 Basically, just be sure that you know everything serious about running your store.

-Most sellers report that Canada is able to boost their sales by 10-15%, so if you have everything in your business running smoothly, it’s a worthwhile investment.
-If you are not American, that means you should be operating a US store before you move to Canada, but from there it should be an easy addition.
+Most sellers report that Canada is able to boost their sales by 10-15 percent, so if you have everything in your business running smoothly, it’s a worthwhile investment.
+If you are not American, that means you should be operating a U.S. store before you move to Canada.
+From there, it should be an easy addition.